intelka-net/sw-01/README.md

 What about ESPHome?

 If you're part of the group that uses ESPHome you can get the YAML file in this Repo.
 I tried using ESPHome recently but for my specific setup (Raspberry Pi Zero W 2 ) can't handle it, it's too resource intensive!
 By using my own firmware I can run all my smart wall switches natively (No Addons!)
 But please feel free to go ahead and check the YAML sketch.

+What about Tasmota?

+Exposed pins are ready for you to load it!
+Just set the input and output pins as shown in the diagram and you should be set in no time.
+I tried using Tasmota recently but for my specific setup (Raspberry Pi Zero W 2 ) can't handle it, it's too resource intensive!
+By using my own firmware I can run all my smart wall switches natively (No Addons!)

 Give it a try!